 - For more information Drs.
 Geraldine Boyle and Katherine Ludwin prepared a 30-page Decide for yourself!
 A guide to making decisions for people with memory problems or dementia and their families.
 Click on link to download a PDF copy.

-- For more on Dr. Geraldine Boyle’s work and additional resources, click on Everyday decision-making by people with dementia.
+- Click for more on Dr. Geraldine Boyle’s work and additional resources.

 - To hear Dr. Boyle webinar on helping people with dementia make decisions, click on A Meeting of the Minds, May 2013: Supported Decision Making for People with Dementia and enter your name and email to listen.